 Welcome to the Seedlot Explorer for Extrazonal Deployment - SEED

-SEED provides a suite of tools designed to help land managers quickly and efficiently find well-adapted seed sources for any planting target in Washington, Oregon, or California (i.e USFS Regions 5 & 6).
-SEED is designed primarily for use on National Forest System lands, but some of its tools can be used across all land ownerships.
-The instructions below walk through a typical SEED workflow and describe how each of the parts of SEED operate.
+SEED provides a suite of tools designed to help land managers quickly and efficiently identify areas that are at-risk of local maladaption and to identify alternative seed sources that can provide well-adapted seed for those areas.
+SEED provides the means for land managers to identify adaptive seed deployments for any planting target in the Pacific Northwest, California, or the Northern Rockies.
+SEED is primarily designed to support reforestation and restoration efforts on National Forest System lands, but some of its tools (Mismatch Viewer and SST Viewer) can be used across all land ownerships.
+The tool descriptions below summarize the full SEED toolset and give a few examples of typical ways the tools can be used.
 Please note that some features of SEED are limited to certain regions.
-For instance, seed inventory data is not available for California.
-If you run into any issues or bugs, please notify the developer of SEED - Bryan Reatini at Bryan.Reatini@usda.gov so they can be promptly resolved.
+For instance, complete seed inventories are not available for California or the Northern Rockies at this time.
+As such, seed inventory functionality is limited to National Forests in the Pacific Northwest.
+If you run into any issues or bugs while using any of the tools within SEED, please notify the developer of SEED - Bryan Reatini at Bryan.Reatini@usda.gov so they can be promptly resolved.

 Tool Description: The interactive map below displays the degree of climate mismatch from historic climate conditions (1961-1990) to present-day climate conditions (1991-2020) for the selected set of seed/breeding zones.
 Climate mismatch is quantified as the percentage of the zone that, under present-day conditions, remains within the historic range of climate conditions observed within the zone (i.e. the percentage of the zone within its transfer limit).
 Darker shades of red denote zones with greater degrees of climate mismatch, wheras lighter shades denote more climatically stable zones.
 In general, zones that are more mismatched are at greater risk of local seed suffering from reduced performance (e.g. long-term growth and survival) due to being maladapted to the present-day conditions within the zone.
 These are high priority zones to target for adaptive seed deployment.
 The results can be saved as a shapefile using the button below the plot.